FBemf/static_site_generator/test-site/posts/sample1.md

 ---
-title: Sample Post 1
+title = "Sample Post 1"
-date: 2020-04-16
+date = "2020-04-16"
-description: The first of my sample posts
+description = "The first of my sample posts" template = "page.html"
 ---

 This is the first sample post.